Quick rules

 - Provider:

-openai-codex - Auth: OAuth (ChatGPT)
+openai - Auth: OAuth (ChatGPT)

 Other subscription-style hosted options

-- GLM Models: Z.AI Coding Plan or general API endpoints
+Z.AI Coding Plan or general API endpoints.

 OpenCode